 - 3.1.
 The key purpose of ongoing self-evaluation is to enable a school to reflect meaningfully on the impact of its vision, policy, and practice.
 It is, first and foremost, a process that is for the benefit of the school community and will be most useful when conducted in a rigorous, robust, and evidence-based manner. - 3.2.
-Although not a statutory element of the SIAMS process, it also makes a significant contribution to a thorough, accurate and insightful inspection. - 3.3.
+Although not a statutory element of the SIAMS process, self-evaluation makes a significant contribution to a thorough, accurate and insightful inspection. - 3.3.
 Self-evaluation can refer to provision but should have an overwhelmingly evaluative focus on impact in order to be of maximum use to the school. - 3.4.
-There is one over-arching inspection question (How effective is the school's distinctive Christian vision, established and promoted by leadership at all levels, in enabling pupils and adults to flourish?), and all self-evaluation should be focused on answering this question. - 3.5.
-Rigorous and meaningful ongoing self-evaluation will result in lengthy, 'live', and often-changing documentation.
-This should not be shared with an inspector. - 3.6.
-A non-statutory summary, (one document only, no longer than two sides of A4), is helpful for the purposes of inspection and should signpost an inspector to other sources of evidence.
-With an emphasis on vision, impact, and transformation it will help an inspector to use the full time available to gain an accurate picture of the school.
-This document should be a summary of the school's own longer self-evaluation. - 3.7.
-Schools should not indicate inspection grades as part of their self-evaluation.
-It is recommended that self-evaluation documents are written with close reference to the inspection criteria, using the language of the Schedule as appropriate. - 3.8.
-SIAMS inspection operates initially from the presumption that the school is a Good Church school.
-An inspector will only deviate from this grade when or if the evidence suggests that to do so is appropriate.
-Self-evaluation is one part of this evidence-base.
+Schools may make whatever self-evaluation they have available to inspectors.
+It is unlikely, however, that inspectors will have time to read a lengthy self-evaluation document that covers several years of the school's work.
+If schools can highlight, focus, or abridge a lengthy document, this will enable inspectors to focus on the most recent and relevant parts of the self-evaluation. - 3.5.
+Given the nature of the evidence that SIAMS inspection scrutinises, the more an inspector is able to become familiar with a school before the day of the inspection, the better they will be able to understand the school and reach fair and accurate judgements. - 3.6.
+It is important to remember, however, that there are no statutory requirements relating to selfevaluation and inspection.